vmware/terraform-provider-avi/website/docs/r/avi_applicationpersistenceprofile.html.markdown

 * `http_cookie_persistence_profile` - (Optional) Specifies the http cookie persistence profile parameters.
 * `ip_persistence_profile` - (Optional) Specifies the client ip persistence profile parameters.
 * `is_federated` - (Optional) This field describes the object's replication scope.
 If the field is set to false, then the object is visible within the controller-cluster and its associated service-engines.
 If the field is set to true, then the object is replicated across the federation.
 Field introduced in 17.1.3.
-* `labels` - (Optional) Key value pairs for granular object access control.
-Also allows for classification and tagging of similar objects.
-Field introduced in 20.1.2.
-Maximum of 4 items allowed.
+* `markers` - (Optional) List of labels to be used for granular rbac.
+Field introduced in 20.1.5.
 * `server_hm_down_recovery` - (Optional) Specifies behavior when a persistent server has been marked down by a health monitor.
 Enum options - HM_DOWN_PICK_NEW_SERVER, HM_DOWN_ABORT_CONNECTION, HM_DOWN_CONTINUE_PERSISTENT_SERVER.
 Allowed in basic(allowed values- hm_down_pick_new_server) edition, essentials(allowed values- hm_down_pick_new_server) edition, enterprise edition.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.